viviandotdev/ObsidianVault/20 Sources/Videos/How to Reprogram Your Hunger and Lose 7lb of Fat with Fasting Protocol.md

 tags:: [[fasting]]
 source:: [WIL's Fast to Last](https://www.skool.com/joseph-e-what-ive-learned-3051/about)

-## How to Reprogram Your Hunger and Lose 7lb of Fat with Fasting Protocol

 **Transform Body Composition and Increase Lifespan with Fasting**

 - **Science of Reducing Hunger:** Learn how to decrease overall hunger long-term to burn fat, keep it off, and maintain high mental clarity and energy levels.